itays77/uniBuyProject/README.md

 ### Backend Architecture
 * **MVC Pattern**: The backend follows a Model-View-Controller pattern for clean separation of concerns.
 * **RESTful API**: The API follows REST principles for consistent and predictable endpoints.
+* **Controller Separation:**: Different controllers for items, orders, and users keep code organized and maintainable.
 * **Middleware-Based Authentication**: JWT validation through middleware ensures protected routes.
 * **Mongoose for MongoDB**: Mongoose provides schema validation and a clean interface for MongoDB operations.